An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Source Properties

 \subsection{Electron Photoinjectors}

-Electron photoinjectors are a commercial technology enabling ultrafast MeV-scale electron bunches.\cite{vendor:Radiabeam} In these systems, a UV laser (typically with $\mu{J}$ energy) irradiates a photocathode to produce electrons, which are then accelerated using a small radiofrequency (RF) waveguide to several MeV.
-The photoinjector and first acceleration stage (5~MeV) of a commercial system is typically less than 1 meter in length.
-Further accelerating sections can be introduced to reach higher energies, with typical acceleration gradients above 100~MV/m.
-Additional magnetic optics may be used to improve and control beam quality, such as pulse compression or focusing.
-Pulse temporal compression can be achieved using chicanes (a sequence of dipole magnets) or RF cavities.
+Electron photoinjectors are a commercial technology enabling ultrafast MeV-scale electron bunches \cite{vendor:Radiabeam}.
+In these systems, a UV laser (typically with $\mu\textrm{J}$ energy) irradiates a photocathode to produce electrons, which are then accelerated using a small radio-frequency (rf) waveguide to several MeV.
+The photoinjector and first acceleration stage (5~MeV) of a commercial system is typically less than 1~m in length.
+Further accelerating sections can be introduced to reach higher energies, with typical acceleration gradients of 20 MV/m, but gradients as high as 100~MV/m are available.
+Magnetic optics may be used to improve and control beam quality, such as pulse compression or focusing.
+Pulse temporal compression can be achieved using chicanes (a sequence of dipole magnets) or rf cavities, if desired.
+The primary parameters of interest for this study are the total packet charge, which directly affects the number of scattered photons [Eq.~(\ref{eq:N_source})], and the beam emittance, which affects the bandwidth and spatial resolution.